mujx/hakatime/README.md

 It comes together with a simple dashboard which provides a graphical representation of the collected data.

+## Demo

+There is demo instance with fake data [here](https://hakatime-demo.mtx-dev.xyz).

+Use `demo` as username and `demodemo` as password to login.
+You can create an API token and try sending your data.

+**NOTE**: Due to the random nature of the data some charts like the timeline might not be available.

 ## Deployment

 You can use the following docker-compose setup for testing locally or an actual